AkLabx/diary/README.md

 ## Deployment

 This project is configured for automatic deployment to GitHub Pages using GitHub Actions.
 Any push to the `main` branch will trigger the deployment workflow.

-### Required Setup for Deployment

-For the deployment to succeed, you must add your Supabase credentials as secrets to your GitHub repository.

-1. In your GitHub repository, go to **Settings > Secrets and variables > Actions**.
-2. Click **New repository secret** for each of the following secrets:
-    - **`VITE_SUPABASE_URL`**: Your Supabase project URL.
-    - **`VITE_SUPABASE_KEY`**: Your Supabase project's public anon key.

-The workflow will use these secrets to build the application with the correct credentials.